By Jordan Whitfield 1 min read

 Utilizing Pot Odds and Expected Value

-Understanding pot odds and expected value (EV) is essential for making mathematically sound decisions.
+Understanding Pot Odds and expected value (EV) is essential for making mathematically sound decisions.
 Pot odds help determine whether a call is profitable based on the size of the pot relative to the cost of a call.
 Calculating the EV involves estimating the likelihood of winning the hand and the potential payoff:

 • Pot Odds: Compare the call amount to the total pot size to decide if the call is justified.